johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

   * You will be asked to confirm your selection:
   * Press **y** for yes and then press the enter button.
   *
-  * Next you will be asked for **Bob's Name**, **Bob's Email Address**, and a **Comment**.
+  * Next Bob will be asked for **Bob's Name**, **Bob's Email Address**, and a **Comment**.
   * These will be used to make a unique identifyer for Bob's key.
   * Enter **Bob** for the Name, **bob@gmail.com** for the email address, and **Bob's GPG keypair** for the comment.
   * Follow the prompts to continue.
   * Don't worry if you get a message stating that the GPG agent is not available.
   * It doesn't matter.
   *
-  * Next you will be prompted for the password you want to use when accessing Bob's private key.
+  * Next Bob will be prompted for the password to use when accessing his private key.
-  * Make it a good one, or what's the point of doing all this.
+  * Make a good one for Bob, or what's the point of doing all this.
   * Make it at least 10 completely random characters using upper and lower case letters, numbers, and special characters.
-  * After you enter your password, you will be prompted to enter it again to be sure that you typed it correctly.
+  * After you enter Bob's password, you will be prompted to enter it again to be sure that you typed it correctly.
   *
   * Then the pi will start doing the work of creating Bob's public/private key pair.
   * The pi will ask you to move your mouse and type randomly on your keyboard to provide a source of randomness for the key generation process.
   * It took about 5 minutes for my pi 2 to generate the key pairs.
   * Be patient as you provide random input.

-After Bob's keys have been generated you may want to see information about his private keys.
+After Bob's keys have been generated you may want to see information which helps you access his private keys.
-Enter the following command.
+Enter the following command:
 `gpg --list-secret-keys`
 The output should look something like the following:
+We only see information about one secret key because so far we only have one key on the secret key ring.
 ```
 /home/pi/.gnupg/secring.gpg
 ---------------------------